finalized March 2016

 B.A., Nazareth College; M.A. & Ph.D., SUNY at Buffalo

 Students interested in occupational therapy (OT) as a career have two options available to them at Augustana.
 The ﬁrst option is a coordinated degree program in occupational therapy with Washington University in St. Louis.
 In this program, the student spends three years at Augustana followed by either two years (Master of Science in Occupational Therapy degree) or three years (Clinical Doctorate in Occupational Therapy) at Washington University.
-The student must choose a major in either biology or psychology.
+The student can choose a major in any field, but all graduate program pre-requisites must be met prior to matriculation.
 Prior to attending Washington University, the student must: 1) complete all Augustana general education courses, with the exception of the last 30-credits at the 300+ level; 2) complete all psychology major requirements OR complete all the biology major requirements, with the possible exception of BIOL358/Neuroanatomy*. *If the student plans to transfer WU's Neurobiology credits back to Augustana to be applied toward the biology major, then BIOL358 cannot be taken.

 It is important to check on requirements of the WU OT graduate program on a regular basis, as pre-requisites and other application requirements may change.
-The prerequisite courses for Washington's program currently include human physiology (prerequisites: two terms of general chemistry, and cell biology), developmental psychology, abnormal psychology and statistics (prerequisite: general psychology), a second area in the social sciences and competency in medical terminology and word processing.
-Prerequisite course grades cannot be below a B-.
-Acceptance into the 3:2 (MS) or 3:3 (DrOT) WUOT programs is not guaranteed.
+The prerequisite courses for Washington's program currently include human physiology (prerequisites: two terms of general chemistry, and cell biology), an upper level life science, developmental psychology, abnormal psychology and statistics (prerequisite: general psychology), a second area in the social sciences and competency in medical terminology and word processing.
+Prerequisite course grades cannot be below a B. Acceptance into the 3:2 (MS) or 3:3 (OTD) WUOT programs is not guaranteed.
 It is a highly competitive process, and all applicants are considered based on their merits and achievements.
 Once enrolled at Washington University, the student transfers as many as 30 appropriate 300-level credits to Augustana to complete remaining requirements for the Bachelor of Arts degree.